chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 A mesh refinement analysis can be done with ``set number mesh adapt = 10``.
 By starting from a very coarse mesh and by dynamically refining the mesh at least 10 times, asymptotic convergence can be clearly observed.

-However, for :math:`Re \geq 700`, convergence can be quite difficult to obtain while doing a steady state simulation.
+However, for :math:`\mathrm{Re} = 1000`, convergence can be quite difficult to obtain while doing a steady state simulation.
 In fact, as the Reynolds number increases, the problem becomes progressively stiffer to a point where the ``steady`` solver ultimately fails.
 With that in mind, the case can be solved as a transient problem until the steady state solution is obtained.
 This can be achieved with the ``method = steady_bdf`` parameter.

 .. code-block:: text